valory-xyz/open-autonomy/docs/guides/set_up.md

 autonomy packages sync
 ```

-The framework will fetch components from the remote registry and copy them into the local registry.
+The framework will fetch components from the remote registry into the local registry.

-!!! info

-    In the previous section, we used the command `autonomy init` to initialize the framework to fetch/push software packages from the remote registry by default (recommended option).
-You can override this decision for particular command through the flags `--registry-path` and `--local`, for example:

-    ```bash
-    autonomy --registry-path=<path_to_your_local_registry> <command> --local
-    ```